 T.V. or T & V

-Marks shown here are circa 1907-1919, with both a green rectangular underglaze T&V whiteware mark and a red bell overglaze decorating mark.
+Marks shown here are circa 1907 to 1919, with both a green rectangular underglaze T&V whiteware mark and a red bell overglaze decorating mark.
 There are many variations of these marks.
-The oldest exporting mark spells out Tressemann & Vogt ca. 1880s-1891.
+The oldest exporting mark spells out Tressemann & Vogt ca. 1880s to 1891.

 Tressemann & Vogt was one of many factories doing business in Limoges, France at the turn of the last century.
-They produced many pieces of white ware that were decorated elsewhere and decorated porcelain as well.
-Some references show...
-Tressemanes spelling vs. Tressemann.
-(References: Kovels' New Dictionary of Marks, Collector's Encyclopedia of Limoges Porcelain)Continue to 50 of 55 below.
+They produced many pieces of whiteware that were decorated elsewhere and decorated porcelain as well.
+Some references show Tressemanes spelling vs. Tressemann.

 Teco pottery was introduced in 1902.
 By 1911 the line included more than 500 designs.
 Teco is thought to have been produced at least until the mid-1920s.

 Many pieces were made with matte green glaze, some with a metallic black overglaze, but other colors such as brown, yellow, blue, pink and maroon were also made.
 These items are considered to be part of the arts and crafts movement and are highly regarded by art pottery enthusiasts.
-Most collectors are attracted to Teco for the unique and... creative shapes of the pieces, especially those with geometric features rather than the color of the glaze, according to JustArtPottery.com.Continue to 51 of 55 below.
+Most collectors are attracted to Teco for the unique and creative shapes of the pieces, especially those with geometric features rather than the color of the glaze, according to the JustArtPottery website.Continue to 52 of 56 below.

-A similar circle mark with OVEN PROOF in the center was used by this company from 1934-1936 (Reference: Kovels' New Dictionary of Marks)Continue to 52 of 55 below.
+A similar circle mark with OVEN PROOF in the center was used by this company from 1934 to 1936.

-The company has been in business from 1901 to present.
-Mark shown used after 1920.
+The company has been in business from 1901 to the present.
+Mark shown was used after 1920.

 Colorado Springs notation was added to this company's wares made after 1920.
-Check the Van Briggle Web site (linked below) for current production pieces to assist in dating.
+Check the Van Briggle website for current production pieces to assist in dating.

-During its production years from 1872 to 1948, various marks were used by Weller Pottery and some pieces were artist signed (see below).
+During its production years from 1872 to 1948, various marks were used by Weller Pottery and some pieces were artist signed.

 W.G. & Co.
 Limoges France

-Mark shown is that of whiteware factory referenced by dealers and collectors as Guérin used circa 1900-1932.
+Mark shown is that of whiteware factory referenced by dealers and collectors as Guérin used circa 1900 to 1932.
 This is often referenced as Mark 3 by dealers, as found in The Collector’s Encyclopedia of Limoges Porcelain.

 This manufacturing company used a number of different marks beginning in 1870, including similar scroll marks without Limoges and France.
-One variation used from the late 1890s-1932 spelled out Wm.
+One variation used from the late 1890s to 1932 spelled out Wm.
 Guérin & Co.
-Limoges France.Continue to 55 of 55 below.
+Limoges France.Continue to 56 of 56 below.